back to all entries

 What Are Fibroids?

-Uterine fibroids, also known as leiomyomas, are non-cancerous tumors that are made up of smooth muscle cells and fibroid connective tissue.
-These growths develop within the uterine wall or on its exterior.
-They range in size from microscopic and can grow to be as large as a melon.
-The tumors can present in clusters, individual growths of varying sizes, or as a singular tumor.
+Uterine fibroids are non-cancerous growths that are made up of smooth muscle cells and fibroid connective tissue.
+These growths develop within the uterine wall or on its exterior,, ranging in size from microscopic to as large as a melon.
+Fibroids can present individually or in clusters of varying size and type.

 It’s important to know the symptoms that indicate you might have fibroids, as many women are unaware that these signs may mean something is wrong.

 A recent study explored the relationship between insulin-like growth factor II (IGF-I) and its role in the development of fibroids.
-While the study did not reach a conclusion that pinpointed a connection between diabetes and fibroid disease, it noted that both conditions share some of the same risk factors, such as obesity, family history, and age.
+The study found that both conditions share some of the same risk factors, such as obesity, family history, and age.

-Diabetes may conceal the presence of fibroids because it alters hormone levels and raises blood sugar levels.
-Diabetes can cause lengthy, heavy, irregular menstrual cycles and exhaustion.
-These are also signs of fibroids.
+Diabetes may conceal the presence of fibroids because it alters hormone levels and raises blood sugar levels which can cause lengthy, heavy, irregular menstrual cycles and exhaustion.

 Does Diabetes Impact Reproduction?

-Despite the lack of evidence connecting diabetes with fibroids, it is important to be informed to successfully advocate for your health.
-Diabetes can cause lengthy, heavy, and irregular menstrual cycles that can lead to anemia and exhaustion.
-These are also symptoms of fibroids.
+Despite the lack of a strong connection between diabetes with fibroids, it is important to be informed to successfully advocate for your health.
+Diabetes can cause lengthy, heavy, and irregular menstrual cycles that can lead to anemia and exhaustion, symptoms that overlap with fibroids.

 Take our one-minute symptom checker to learn if you are suffering from fibroids here.